iterative/dvc.org/content/docs/start/data-management/index.md

 ---
-title: 'Get Started: Data and Model Versioning'
+title: 'Get Started: Data Management'
 description: 'Get started with data and model versioning in DVC.
 Learn how to use a regular Git workflow for datasets and ML models, without storing large files in Git.'
 ---

-# Get Started: Data Versioning
+# Get Started: Data Management

 How cool would it be to make Git handle arbitrarily large files and directories with the same performance it has with small code files?
 Imagine doing a